univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

    Domain join of a macOS system

-In the advanced options section, the option :guilabel:`Create mobile account at login` should be activated.
+In the advanced options section, the option *Create mobile account at login* should be activated.
 A mobile account has the advantage that, when the domain is not available, the user can log into the macOS system with the same account used for logging into the domain.

-After filling in the domain name in the field :guilabel:`Active Directory Domain` and the hostname of the macOS client in the field :guilabel:`Computer ID`, the join process is initiated after clicking the button :guilabel:`Bind...`.
+After filling in the domain name in the field *Active Directory Domain* and the hostname of the macOS client in the field *Computer ID*, the join process is initiated after clicking the button :guilabel:`Bind...`.
 The username and password of an account in the ``Domain Admins`` group needs to be entered, e.g., ``Administrator``.

 .. _macos-domain-join-cli: